Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- List any relevant experience you’ve gained through volunteer work or through internships
+- Write down any relevant experience that you’ve gained by volunteering or internships

-- Note any achievements or responsibilities you held in these roles.
+- Be sure to highlight any accomplishments or responsibilities you took on in these positions.

 References: